 Do you crave soup when the cold weather hits?
 I know I do!
-Soup is a great meal to make because you can load it with your favorite vegetables and meat.
+One pot soup is a great meal to make because you can load it with your favorite vegetables and meat.
 It's a filling and healthy meal that's comforting during the fall and winter seasons.
-Another plus, you can make a big batch in your stock pot or Dutch oven, let it cool off, and then freeze it in containers.
+Another plus, you can make a big batch in your stock pot or Dutch oven on your stovetop, let it cool off, and then freeze it in containers.
 You'll always have a big supply of soup whenever you need it!

-Making soup doesn't have to be an all day task either.
+Making soup doesn't have to be an all day task either; most soups don't take as much total time as you might think, and most of that time you can step away from the stove while the soup simmers in a large pot.
 With a few steps and only one pot, you can have a delicious, hearty soup to enjoy with your family or friends.
-Here's a list of 20 one pot soups that will warm you up this season.
+Here's a list of 20 easy recipes for one pot soups that will warm you up this season.

 1. Pasta e Fagioli